gpuett/beep-boop/README.md

 # Beep Boop

-#### A program that allows users to input a number a receive a message depending on whether a 0, 1, or 3 were present in the number.
+#### A program that allows users to input a number and receive a range from 0 to the input.
+A message replaces all numbers that include the digits 1 or 0 or are divisible by 3.

 #### By Garnett Puett